 If the combined total of your capital income and earned income stays below €100,000 a year, you do not have to submit an objection statement at all.
 Your data is in this case not included in the electronically transferred files for the mass media.

 When and how can I exercise my right to object?

 Submit your objection statement regarding tax year 2021 to the Tax Administration by 30 September 2022 to make sure we have enough time to process your request before disclosing data to the media.

 You can submit your statement in MyTax or complete and send a paper form.

 - MyTax (Activities > Requests, All requests > Request concerning the right to non-disclosure)

 What legal grounds are relevant when I exercise my right to object?

-An individual taxpayer can object to it on grounds relating to his or her particular situation.
+An individual taxpayer can object to the electronic transfer of tax data to the mass media on grounds relating to his or her particular situation.
 In fact, we cannot accept the objection unless you refer to grounds relating to your particular situation.

 The “particular situation” may relate to your or your relatives’ safety, health, ability to practice a profession or carry out work.
 The Tax Administration processes the objection statements on a case-by-case basis.

 In reference to the above, your grounds cannot be accepted if you only say that you disapprove of the transfer of the tax data to mass media, or disapprove of the idea of public tax information in general.
 In the same way, it is not enough if you merely make a general reference to the legislation in force.